Anne Imhof

 Anne Imhof (born 1978 in Giessen, Germany) is a German visual artist, choreographer, and performance artist who lives and works between Frankfurt and Paris.
 She is best known for her endurance art, although she cites painting as central to her practice.
-Her signature style is to write her name onto the work of other artisans to spread her brand.

 Life

-Imhof was born in Giessen to a wealthy family and grew up in Fulda.
+Imhof was born in Giessen and grew up in Fulda.
 She received private drawing lessons from a teacher at a boarding school in England.
 She moved to Frankfurt, living in a commune and making music in her twenties.
 She worked as a bouncer for a club called Robert Johnson.
 She graduated from the Städelschule in Frankfurt in 2012.